Jangosan/AINT155-Shooter/README.md

 Assignment title - Unity 2D Zombie Shooter

 Instructions for usage -
-- Extract build from archive
+- Extract build from archive (if downloaded as an archive)
-- Run OutbreakAlpha.exe
+- Run Outbreak.exe

 References